NietzscheKadse/XeetEntfernierer/README.md

 Note that with the new Rate Limits and X's stupid handling of these, it is normal to encounter multiple 404 errors in a deletion.
 Thats completely normal.
 You only need to open an Issue here or change the "override_resource" variable when it doesn't even start, even after a minute of trying!

+If really nothing works, contact me on Discord: arm_11813 I am more active there than here.

 ## Filtering / Options
 Now that you filled in the authentication details, you can filter which tweets to delete in the `delete_options` Array.
 It is right under the Authentication Variables you just filled in.